2023/24 Budget drops proposals for VAT collections obligations for non-resident service providers from 2024

-The Tax Authorities will be provided with the powers to set registration and compliance rules, with an expectation of simplified processes with limited rights.
+When the new rules do eventually get the green light, the Tax Authorities will be provided with the powers to set registration and compliance rules, with an expectation of simplified processes with limited rights.
 For example, no right to deduct any input VAT.

 The following guidelines are likely to be set by the Ministry of Finance in the draft bill: